 - 100 g sultanas optional*

-Sift 175g wholemeal flour, 3 tsp baking powder and 1 tsp ground cinnamon together.
+- Sift 175g wholemeal flour, 3 teaspoon baking powder and 1 teaspoon ground cinnamon together.
 Mix well to ensure that the baking powder is well distributed.

-Add 2-3 tbsp milk, a little at a time, stirring, until you have a rough dough.
+- Add 2-3 tablespoon milk, a little at a time, stirring, until you have a rough dough.

-*omit for savoury version and replace with 1 tbsp nutritional yeast and salt and pepper.
+- Omit for savoury version and replace with 1 tablespoon nutritional yeast and salt and pepper.

 Have you tried this recipe?